What is cellular IoT? The future of IoT connectivity

 What are the Business Benefits of Cellular IoT?

-Cellular IoT holds many benefits for businesses contemplating an IoT deployment, particularly if the devices will be mobile or positioned in remote areas where Wi-Fi coverage may not be dependable.
+Cellular IoT holds many benefits for businesses considering an IoT deployment, particularly if the devices will be mobile or positioned in remote areas where Wi-Fi coverage may not be dependable.
 Let’s drill down on a few of those benefits.

 Large Coverage Area